Childeric III: Reign

 Childeric was raised to the throne sometime between 16 February and 2 March 743.
-He was between about 15 and 25 years old at the time.
+He was probably between 15 and 25 years old at the time.
 A charter recording the donation of a woman named Grimhild to the monastery of Wissembourg, dated 15 February 743 in the second year of Carloman and Pepin, provides the earliest possible date for the end of the interregnum.
 On 2 March in his first year, he issued a charter at Compiègne to Bishop Gauziolenus of Le Mans confirming his immunities.
 Since the Capitulary of Soissons of 3 March 744 is already dated to Childeric's second year, the king must have issued his charter for Le Mans in 743.
 Thus, Childeric's first year began no later than 2 March 743.
 Margarete Weidemann thinks it most likely that he was elevated to the throne at the Marchfield on 1 March.

 Childeric's charters name Carloman and Pepin almost as co-rulers.
 In the computistical manuscript London, British Library, Cotton Caligula A. XV, there is a dating clause from Childeric's first year, describing 743 as "the first year of Childeric, the king of the Franks, with his consuls Carloman and Pepin".
 In a charter issued in July 744, Childeric refers to Carloman as "ruler of our palace, who placed us upon the throne of the kingdom".

 According to Einhard's Life of Charlemagne, Childeric took little part in public business and would be brought once a year in an ox cart led by a peasant to preside at court on a throne, giving answers prepared by the mayors to visiting ambassadors.
 In this narrative, he had neither political nor economic power, depending on his own small estate and on mayoral support.
 In Einhard's words:

 Nothing was left for the king [to do] except sit on his throne with his hair long and his beard uncut, satisfied [to hold] the name of king only and pretending to rule.
 He listened to representatives who came from various lands and, as they departed, he seemed to give them decisions of his own, which he had been taught or rather ordered [to pronounce].
 Except for the empty name of 'king' and a meager living allowance, which the prefect of the court extended to him as it suited him, he possessed nothing else of his own but one estate with a very small income.
 On that estate, he had a house and servants who ministered to his needs and obeyed him, but there were few of them.
 He traveled about on a cart that was pulled by yoked oxen and led, as happens in the countryside, by a herdsman to wherever he needed to go.
 In this way he used to go to the palace and so also to the public assembly of his people, which was held annually for the good of the kingdom, and in this manner he also returned home.